-Providing abortion care services is the largest part of our work, and that work could not be possible in the Midwestern and Southern states without a strong commitment to an ambitions litigation strategy.
+Providing abortion care services is the largest part of our work, and that work could not be possible in the Midwest and South without a strong commitment to an ambitious litigation strategy.
 Because we work in states with the most regulations on abortion and endure continuous attacks from anti-abortion lawmakers, part of our work at WWHA is to take bold action with advocacy and litigation.
 We are involved in national and state level repro movement coalitions and work closely with other abortion providers, funds, and allies as co-plaintiffs in these cases.
-Here’s a look at the Here’s a look at the lawsuits we are currently involved in.
+Here’s a look at the lawsuits we are currently involved in.
 In each lawsuit, we are represented by the Center for Reproductive Rights or The Lawyering Project.

 Whole Woman’s Health, et al. v.
 Austin Reeve Jackson, et al.